AllianzDeutschlandAG/cidemo-jenkins/README.md

 ### Skip Startup

-These changes were made for convenience for a presentation:
+These changes were made for convenience of demo presentations:

 - skips setup wizard.
 - sets basic security defaults to avoid warnings on load.

-and are _not meant as a recommendation_!
+These  are _not meant as a recommendation_!
 For more about preinstalled configurations, see the [official documentation](https://github.com/jenkinsci/docker/blob/master/README.md).

 ## Pipelines